orangemug/http-process-closer/README.md

 # http-process-closer
-Start a process that can close itself via a http endpoint.
+Start a process that can close itself via a http endpoint. **Windows only!!!**

 ## Usage